Carlsbad Current-Argus

 The Carlsbad Current-Argus is a newspaper in Carlsbad, New Mexico, United States.
 It has been published since 1889.
 The newspaper, printed in a broadsheet format, is published daily except Mondays.

 History

 The Current-Argus is the result of a merger of the now-defunct Carlsbad Current and Carlsbad Argus.
 It was described in 1953 as conservative.
 The paper was owned by MediaNews and part of the Digital First Media company.
 The Current-Argus was a part of the Texas-New Mexico Newspapers Partnership, a 2003 joint venture between Gannett and MediaNews Group.
 In 2015, Gannett acquired full ownership of the Texas-New Mexico Newspapers Partnership.
+In May 2024, Gannett sold the newspaper to El Rito Media, LLC.